Candyman (Christina Aguilera song): Critical reception

 AllMusic's Stephen Thomas Erlewine selected "Candyman" as one of the two outstanding songs on the second disc of Back to Basics, alongside "Mercy on Me".
 Lucy Davis for BBC Music was negative towards the song, writing that it "successfully turns the volume and intensity down from 11 to somewhere like 5."
-Jenny Eliscu from Rolling Stone criticized "Candyman" as "a dead rip-off" of the Andrews Sisters' "Boogie Woogie Bugle Boy".
+Jenny Eliscu from Rolling Stone criticized "Candyman" as "a dead rip-off" of the Andrews Sisters' "Boogie Woogie Bugle Boy" release from 1941.
 A reviewer from The Guardian disapproved of the "awful creation" and wrote that "the jollier she sounds, the more terrifying it becomes."
 Christopher Rosa from The Celebrity Cafe ranked it at number three on his list of Aguilera's ten best songs ever, calling it "fifty percent flirty, fifty percent dirty, and one hundred percent fabulous".
 "Candyman" received a Grammy Award nomination for Best Female Pop Vocal Performance at the 2008 Grammy Awards.

 Chart performance

 In the United States, "Candyman" debuted at number 99 on the Billboard Hot 100 chart on January 20, 2007.
 It peaked at number 25 on the chart, becoming Aguilera's fourteenth top 40 single on the Hot 100.
 On the Pop Songs chart, the single peaked at number 23 and remained there for a total of seven weeks.
 "Candyman" also peaked at number 18 on the Hot Dance Club Songs chart and stayed there ten weeks.
 It has been certified platinum by the Recording Industry Association of America (RIAA) for selling more than 1,000,000 units in the United States.
 As of August 2014, Nielsen SoundScan has reported that "Candyman" has sold in the United States 1,153,000 copies.
 In Canada, the single peaked at number nine on the Canadian Hot 100 and was certified gold.

 In the United Kingdom, "Candyman" peaked at number 17 on the UK Singles Chart and remained within the top 75 for 20 weeks.
 Throughout Europe, the single attained the top 25 of most countries, peaking at number 11 in Belgium (Flanders) and Switzerland; number 12 in Denmark, Germany, Ireland and the Netherlands; number 13 in Belgium (Wallonia); number 14 in Austria; and number 24 in Sweden.
 In Denmark, the single achieved gold certification by IFPI Denmark.
 "Candyman" was a commercial hit in Oceania.
 The single peaked at number two in both Australia and New Zealand.
 In Australia, the song remained in the top ten for 15 weeks and earned platinum certification by the Australian Recording Industry Association (ARIA).
 In New Zealand, the single also achieved gold certification by the Recording Industry Association of New Zealand (RIANZ).